Best Cloud Based CRM Software: Top 10 Cloud Based Solutions on the Web

 Cons:

-While there is a mobile app, some of the features are a bit finicky compared to the web browser version.
-It could use more shortcuts and simple buttons to mark things as favorites or important.
+• While there is a mobile app, some features are a bit fussy compared to the web browser version.

 Pricing:

-• Growth plan is $29 per user/month billed annually
+• The Growth plan is $29 per user/month, billed annually

-• Pro plan is $49 per user/month billed annually
+• The Pro plan is $49 per user/month, billed annually

-• Enterprise plan is $99 per user/month billed annually
+• The Enterprise plan is $99 per user/month, billed annually

 6. HubSpot CRM (Top cloud CRM for marketing automation)

-As a pioneer of inbound marketing, HubSpot puts an emphasis on the sales process.
+HubSpot CRM stands out in the cloud-based realm for its seamless blend of functionality and user-friendliness.
+As a pioneer of inbound marketing, HubSpot emphasizes the sales process.
 This means tools to generate leads, close more deals, and keep customers returning.

 Pros: